-Adapted by the author from his own off-off-Broadway play, Bryan Wizemann’s “Losing Ground” is the kind of actors’ vehicle that still smacks of sawdust, the claustrophobic locale and dialogue-driven scenes rendering this translation to film superfluous.
+Adapted by the author from his own 2003 off-off-Broadway play, Bryan Wizemann’s “Losing Ground” is the kind of actors’ vehicle that still smacks of sawdust, the claustrophobic locale and dialogue-driven scenes rendering this translation to film (well, digital vid) superfluous.
+Even onstage, this microcosm of downtrodden humanity set in a Brooklyn video-poker bar might’ve seemed too redolent of barstool still-lifes, like “The Iceman Cometh” and “The Time of Your Life.”
+Yet on its own, far-from-groundbreaking terms, the downbeat ensemble drama impresses with its gritty realism, low-key dramatic focus and honed performances.
 Commercial exposure will prove an uphill climb, perhaps aided by fest kudos.

 The usual sparse crew of regulars drift into this former Irish bar one sunny afternoon.
 Bartender Kieran (Kendall Pigg) keeps a tolerant but cautious eye on these disparate losers, each fervently hoping one stroke of luck will turn everything around: Speed freak Marty (Monique Vukovic) dreams of sending cash to the college-student son she’s estranged from; pretty, not-so-bright Michelle (Eileen O’Connell) needs a break to pull her back from the brink of prostitution.

 Surly James (Matthew Mark Meyer) frittered away a cool $3,000 here last night, and doesn’t prove a good sport when cowboy-hatted Turner (John Good) arrives to score big at the same machine.
 Adding more tension is the arrival of James’ new girlfriend (Rhonda Keyser), who just happens to be Kieran’s old one.